Adaptive Attribute and Structure Subspace Clustering Network: Experiments

 \item We directly utilized $\mathbf{C}_\emph{A}$ as the structure matrix:

 \item We further enforced $\mathbf{Z}_\emph{S}$ to satisfy the symmetric and non-negative properties, i.e.,

 \end{itemize}

-Table \ref{tab: structure} lists the corresponding results of different construction methods, where we have the following observations. \begin{itemize} \item \textit{Case} $4$ outperforms the others in terms of all the metrics considerably.
-For example, on ORL, it improves the ACC, NMI, and PUR of the second-best way (i.e., \textit{Case} $2$) by 1.50\%, 0.94\%, and 1.25\%, respectively.
-In particular, the comparison with \textit{Case} $3$ validates the effectiveness of preserving the negative values of $\mathbf{C}_\emph{A}$ as the negative values can also indicate the discriminative information among samples. \item \textit{Case} $1$ performs poorly compared with other cases, e.g., on ORL, \textit{Case} $4$ improves 4.00\% over \textit{Case} $1$ on ACC, 2.74\% on NMI, and 3.75\% on PUR.
+Table \ref{tab: structure} lists the corresponding results of different construction methods on the ORL dataset, where we have the following observations. \begin{itemize} \item \textit{Case} $4$ outperforms the others in terms of all the metrics considerably.
+For example, it improves the ACC, NMI, and PUR of the second-best way (i.e., \textit{Case} $2$) by 1.50\%, 0.74\%, and 1.75\%, respectively.
+In particular, the comparison with \textit{Case} $3$ validates the effectiveness of preserving the negative values of $\mathbf{C}_\emph{A}$ as the negative values can also indicate the discriminative information among samples. \item \textit{Case} $1$ performs poorly compared with \textit{Cases} $2$ and $4$.
 This phenomenon suggests that the cosine similarity is not a good choice for constructing the structure matrix in our framework.
 The reason may be that the cosine similarity only considers the angle between two vectors while ignoring the magnitude, which is important to indicate the similarity of two samples. \end{itemize}